 Monday, May 25 Memorial Day—CLOSED for Holiday

 Preschool classrooms: 12 openings for ages 3 1/2 to 5 years in August, 2015.
 (May be able to start sooner).
 Call office for a tour and details.

 The focal point is Five-Steps to Self-Regulation.
 Preschool lead teachers Randi Peach and Rachel Hancock have attended the conference and are training BDLC teachers and staff.

-Lead teacher Cori Sulinski works with infant/toddler and preschool teachers in various elements of curriculum development and portfolio assessments.
+Lead teacher Rachel Hancock works with infant/toddler and preschool teachers in various elements of curriculum development and portfolio assessments.

 BDLC teachers and all part-time support staff are certified annually in CPR, First Aid, Asthma and Universal Precautions to provide the safest environment for our children.
 They also annually update training in Child Abuse Prevention.